 - General Mills

 A career in manufacturing today is one that’s technology-driven and increasingly global in nature.
-In other words, no two days look the same and there is no shortage of opportunity.
-However, the market’s demand for skilled professionals is growing at an exponential rate, and employers can’t fill positions fast enough.
+In other words, there is no shortage of opportunity.
+And with the market’s demand for skilled professionals growing so quickly, employers can’t fill positions fast enough.
 That’s where your decision to pursue a career as a manufacturing professional makes a whole lot of sense.

 Take the First Step

 The Manufacturing Operations Management (MM) degree is less about theory and more about applied education that you can use in the real world.
 Through the courses, taught by industry experts, students learn how to work in multidisciplinary teams, you'll build solid business acumen, and strengthen “soft skills.”
 Students in the program will hone key skills in the following areas (and more):

 - Sustainability and lean practices

 Ultimately, the MM degree prepares students to be leaders in the field.
 By fostering innovative thinking and creative problem-solving, the program gives students the skills they need to excel.

 The Manufacturing Operations Management curriculum is available as a minor or certificate, as well.